PRESS ESC TO CLOSE

 $35.00

-Watch the grill.
-A grill loaded with barbecuing meat and a dog can be dangerous.
-Your pooch can get injured by grabbing a hot burger, or he could dump a pile of burning charcoals over all himself.
-Some matches contain chemicals called chlorates that can damage blood cells, impair breathing and even cause kidney disease.
-Lighter fluid can inflame the skin; if ingested, it can cause stomach upset and central nervous system depression, and if inhaled, it can cause breathing problems and even aspiration pneumonia.
+A grill is a major danger zone for dogs.
+Your pooch can get injured by grabbing a hot burger, or she could dump a pile of burning charcoals all over all herself.
+Some matches contain chemicals called chlorates that can damage blood cells, impair breathing, and even cause kidney disease.
+Lighter fluid can inflame the skin; if ingested, can cause stomach upset and central nervous system depression; and if inhaled, it can cause breathing problems and even aspiration pneumonia.

-Heat stroke and exhaustion.
-Too much sun and heat can make your dog very sick, especially those flat-faced breeds.
-Always provide your dog with shade and a way to cool off (and add The Green Pet Shop’s Self-Cooling Pad for extra comfort).
-Signs of heat illness include excessive panting, rapid heartbeat, bright red tongue, thick saliva, weakness, dizziness and vomiting.
+Too much sun and heat can make your dog very sick, especially flat-faced breeds, older dogs, or ones that have weak immune systems.
+Always provide your dog with shade and a way to cool off (and consider adding a self-cooling pad for extra comfort).
+Signs of heat stroke include excessive panting, rapid heartbeat, bright red tongue, thick saliva, weakness, dizziness and vomiting.

 The safest way to celebrate the holiday is to keep your dog at home in a secure, quiet spot.
-But it’s always a good idea to be prepared.
-And have a sparkling July 4th of July!
+That way you both can have a happy and safe July 4th.

 Related: Preparing for the Worst: How to Prevent Your Dog From Getting Lost and Never Found